burger

 Do AI memes increase cold email reply rates?

-Not according to our data.
-In a matched-ICP test, the meme arm replied at 5.39% and the plain-text arm replied at 5.32%, which is effectively flat.
+Not according to our own data.
+In a matched-ICP test, the meme set replied at 5.39% while the plain-text set replied at 5.32%, which is effectively flat either way.

 Did memes book more meetings?

 No, they did not.
-The meetings per engaged lead were statistically indistinguishable, at 0.625% with memes against 0.718% without, on a considerably smaller plain-text sample.
+The meetings per engaged lead came out statistically level, at 0.625% with memes and 0.718% without.
 The memes demonstrated no measurable lift on pipeline whatsoever.

 Should I use memes in cold outreach?

-It really depends quite a lot on your particular audience.
+It really does depend quite a lot on your particular audience and the market that you sell into.
 Keep memes switched off by default for senior buyers in regulated industries.
 They may be worth a test for peer-to-peer audiences like sales managers and RevOps ICs, but only if they can prove that they lift meetings rather than only replies.

 What is AiSDR testing next?

-We’re pitting AI memes against a plain-text first message, this time at balanced volume, with positive replies per lead serving as the primary metric.
-Every experiment, wins and losses alike, gets published at aisdr.com/experiments/.
+We’re pitting AI memes against a plain-text first message, with positive replies per lead serving as the primary metric.
+Every experiment, wins and losses alike, gets published at aisdr.com/outreach-experiments/.

 More experiments from the AiSDR team: